Fun While Learning, a Hike with my Friends

 If you are interested in an upcoming class please send us a note at firstname.lastname@example.org.
 Thank you!

-Week 1: Loose Leash Walking – we will start in a fairly remote area.
-Somewhere we can have space and everyone can just be comfortable with each other.
-We will start with a standard 6 ft. leash and practice the skills that lead to the end of your pup pulling on their leash and walking a good pace next to you.
-Dogs smell things in the environment much more that we do, so some of the skills involve allowing them to explore, but doing so when you say it is ok.
+Week 1: Loose Leash Walking – we will start in a fairly quiet, low traffic area.
+Somewhere we can have space and everyone can just learn to be comfortable with each other.
+We will start with a standard 6 ft. leash and practice the skills that lead to the end of your pup pulling on their leash (yes it's possible!!!).
+Dogs smell things in the environment more that we do, so some of the skills involve allowing them to explore, but doing so when you say it is ok.
 We will learn and use "Look at That" (LAT), which is desensitization (I’ve seen 20 squirrels and not been able to catch one) and Counter-Conditioning (every time I saw a squirrel and looked at my person I got a super yummy treat.
 Therefore when I remain calm and look at my person really good things happen).
-Once this behavior (LAT) is conditioned, when your pup sees, smells, or hears something new, you can get their attention back onto you.
+Once this behavior (LAT) is conditioned, when your pup sees, smells, or hears something new, you can use it to get their attention back onto you.
 LAT interrupts an over-reaction.

 Location: Behind Doodlebugs in Victor, it’s a Sunday so you can park there.
 We’ll meet in the empty parking lot right next door.
 For GPS use 7383 Route 96, Victor, NY 14564.
 It is a pretty location with very little foot traffic.
 We want the first hike to be a quiet one so that everyone has a chance to get to know each other, dogs and people.